Gizmotronn/python-learning/learnpython.org/Python - Hello World.md

 # This would print out "Hello World" to the console, without the quotation marks
 ```

-The exercise can also be seen in Iris
+The exercise can also be seen in Github/IrisDroidology/